-- (a) HDPE ducts are typically delivered on cable drums or coil roll and are fitted with a connector or socket at one end to join the lengths.
-Each duct length has a socket at one end that will accept the barrel of the duct. - (b) Suitable collar ducts may also be used to connect short lengths of duct which have no socket. - (c) Ducts shall be placed in the center of the trench and shall be straight and in correct alignment. - (d) Ducts may be laid as a single duct or in a multi-duct formation.
-Multi-ducts shall be laid in rectangular formation. - (e) When multi-duct formations are installed in one trench, the largest ducts shall be installed at the bottom of the trench. - (f) Ducts length shall be measured precisely on site between the two manholes and shall be cut to required sizes on site. - (g) When pulling sub-ducts, the lowermost outside available primary duct should be selected.
-The sub-ducts should be extended 10 cm beyond the primary duct into the manhole. - (h) For empty lots on a route, ducts shall be laid up to the property boundary and shall be properly closed with an identification marker placed over them.
-The ducts shall be extended to the customer wall or to the communications room when the lot is developed.

-(i) The Developer providing the metro Fibre infrastructure shall coordinate the location of the ducts at the property boundary and the placement of the lead-in ducts with the owner of the property.
+- a.
+HDPE (insert full meaning) ducts are typically delivered on cable drums or coil roll and are fitted with a connector or socket at one end to join the lengths.
+Each duct length has a socket at one end that will accept the barrel of the duct. - b.
+Suitable collar ducts may also be used to connect short lengths of duct which have no socket. - c.
+Ducts shall be placed in the center of the trench and shall be straight and in correct alignment. - d.
+Ducts may be laid as a single duct or in a multi-duct formation.
+Multi-ducts shall be laid in rectangular formation. - e.
+When multi-duct formations are installed in one trench, the largest ducts shall be installed at the bottom of the trench. - f.
+Ducts length shall be measured precisely on site between the two manholes and shall be cut to required sizes on site. - g.
+When pulling sub-ducts, the lowermost outside available primary duct should be selected.
+The sub-ducts should be extended 10 cm beyond the primary duct into the manhole. - h.
+For empty lots on a route, ducts shall be laid up to the property boundary and shall be properly closed with an identification marker placed over them.
+The ducts shall be extended to the customer wall or to the communications room when the lot is developed. - i.
+The Developer providing the metro Fibre infrastructure shall coordinate the location of the ducts at the property boundary and the placement of the lead-in ducts with the owner of the property.